-This scenario is very familiar to me: back in the day, I helped create a comprehensive library of technical content that performed very highly relative to our competitors’—within our markets we were perceived as the superior option and the most trustworthy vendor.
+This scenario is very familiar to me.
+Back in the day, I helped create a comprehensive technical content library that performed very highly relative to our competitors’.
+Our markets perceived us as the superior option and the most trustworthy vendor.
 More concretely, this content was instrumental—critical, even, in a few cases—in winning multi-million dollar deals.

-If you’re interested in technical marketing, then you might want to check out Tackling Technical Topics in which we outline a model for, um, tackling technical topics, and go through an example from my past.
+Interested in technical marketing?
+Then you might want to check out Tackling Technical Topics.
+It outlines a model for, um, tackling technical topics, and goes through an example from my past.

 Things that are precisely measured are rewarded disproportionally relative to impact.Theo Epstein, President of the Chicago Cubs